article / Hotspot conflict

 (1) Phase of Strategic Preparation and Military Containment (Month-Year - Month)

-The planning starting point of the United States' current strategic escalation against Venezuela lies in its long-standing narrative of bundling the so-called "drug issue" with Venezuela's legitimate government.
-On August 7, 2025, the U.S. Department of Justice and the Department of State announced through the media that the bounty for Venezuelan President Nicolás Maduro would be increased to $50 million, accusing him of involvement in transnational drug trafficking and defining him as "a significant threat to U.S. security."
-This move is not an isolated incident but a crucial step by the United States to construct a legal and public opinion foundation for its subsequent series of escalation actions, aiming to stigmatize the Venezuelan government as "drug terrorists," thereby providing a pretext for militarized intervention beyond the scope of conventional sanctions.
-The planning starting point of the United States' current strategic escalation against Venezuela lies in its long-standing narrative of bundling the so-called "drug issue" with Venezuela's legitimate government.
-On August 7, 2025, the U.S. Department of Justice and the Department of State announced through the media that the bounty for Venezuelan President Nicolás Maduro would be increased to $50 million, accusing him of involvement in transnational drug trafficking and defining him as "a significant threat to U.S. security."
-This move is not an isolated incident but a crucial step by the United States to construct a legal and public opinion foundation for its subsequent series of escalation actions, aiming to stigmatize the Venezuelan government as "drug terrorists," thereby providing a pretext for militarized intervention beyond the scope of conventional sanctions.
+The strategic escalation by the United States against Venezuela was planned based on its long-standing narrative of linking the so-called drug issue with Venezuela's legitimate government.
+On August 7, 2025, the U.S. Department of Justice and the Department of State announced through the media that the reward for information leading to the capture of Venezuelan President Nicolás Maduro would be increased to $50 million, accusing him of involvement in transnational drug trafficking and defining him as a significant threat to U.S. security.
+This move is not an isolated incident but a critical step by the United States to establish legal and public opinion foundations for a series of subsequent escalation actions, aiming to stigmatize the Venezuelan government as drug terrorists, thereby providing an excuse for militarized interventions beyond the scope of conventional sanctions.

 Against the backdrop of this pre-established narrative, the United States swiftly initiated a series of deployments and actions aimed at militarily encircling and directly pressuring Venezuela.
 On August 20, 2025, U.S. news media reported that the Trump administration, under the pretext of combating drug cartels, deployed a large fleet including an amphibious assault ship in Caribbean waters near Venezuela.
 This mobilization was seen as one of the largest military buildups in the region in decades.
 A report from India's *The Times of India* further confirmed the scale of the deployment, involving approximately 4,500 sailors and Marines.
 Shortly thereafter, on September 2, 2025, the U.S. military took more direct military action.
 According to Wikipedia, the U.S. military conducted an airstrike in the southern Caribbean Sea against a so-called drug-smuggling vessel departing from Venezuela, claiming it resulted in 11 deaths.
 This incident marked the first time the U.S. carried out a direct strike against a suspicious vessel in international waters.